 - Reduction in conversion of calories to fat

 The Roux-en-Y Gastric Bypass – often called gastric bypass – is considered the ‘gold standard’ of weight loss surgery.

-- Produces favourable changes in gut hormones that reduce appetite and enhance satiety
+- Produces changes in gut hormones that promote satiety

 Gastric Bypass: Single Anastomosis/mini/omega loop

 The procedure works both by restricting the amount of food that can be eaten at any one time and altering gut hormones involved in appetite control.
 MGBP was first used in the late 1960s but abandoned in the 1970s.
 Today, because of developments in laparoscopic (“keyhole”) surgery, MGBP has started to come back into fashion and is being promoted as a quick and effective alternative to standard gastric bypass.